March Madness: Norse ride again, a KU deja vu for Howard

 Howard’s last NCAA Tournament appearance in 1992 was a 100-67 loss to Midwest top seed Kansas.
 Back then, Kenneth Blakeney was a 20-year-old Duke sophomore on a Blue Devils squad that repeated as national champions.

+“To represent Howard University is a big honor for me,” said Blakeney, a Washington, D.C., native, via email.
+“I’m humble to be a mentor at a great university.
+Kansas is a national, traditional and historic program.
+I’m excited.”

-The Washington, D.C., school is one of two historically Black colleges and universities (HBCUs) in the tournament.
+The D.C. school is one of two historically Black colleges and universities in the tournament.
 Texas Southern won the Southwestern Athletic Conference title and will face Fairleigh Dickinson in a matchup of No. 16 seeds in the First Four in Dayton, Ohio.

 CHARMED EXISTENCE